Why is this serve receive drill one of my favorites?

 In baseball, a meatball is a slang term for an easy pitch right down the middle of the plate.

-A meatball is a fastball that doesn't come in very fast, and relatively high.
-That's right where you get the most power from a swing, as well as letting you time your swing well.
-Everybody wants a meatball.
+A meatball is also referred to a fastball that doesn't come in very fast, and is relatively high.

-In volleyball, a meatball is basically any ball that's served in the middle of the court and is easy to pass.
+In volleyball, a meatball is basically any ball that's served near the middle and easy to pass.

 If you place the ball near the sidelines, it will typically be tougher to pass.